 Inducted in 2004

-Dr. Pat Selinger is an IBM Fellow and Vice President of Information Management Architecture and Technology, IBM Software Group, at the IBM Silicon Valley Lab in San Jose, California.
-There, she leads technology development for the next generation of data management systems, responding to customer needs for information systems integration, including both classical database data such as payroll and bank accounts and also less structured data such as email and documents.
+Before Pat retired, she led technology development for the next generation of data management systems, responding to customer needs for information systems integration, including both classical database data like payroll and bank accounts and also less structured data like email and documents.